 How big is the problem?

-In 2007, there were 3,443 fatal unintentional drownings (non-boating related) in the United States, averaging ten deaths per day.
-An additional 496 people died from drowning in boating-related incidents.
+Since 2005, there has been an average of 3,536 fatal unintentional drownings (non-boating related) in the United States every year.
+That averages ten deaths per day.
+An additional 332 people died from drowning in boating-related incidents.

 More than one in five people who die from drowning are children 14 and younger.
-1 For every child who dies from drowning, another four received emergency department care for nonfatal submersion injuries.
+For every child who dies from drowning, another five received emergency department care for nonfatal submersion injuries.

 Nonfatal drownings can cause brain damage that may result in long-term disabilities including memory problems, learning disabilities, and permanent loss of basic functioning (e.g., permanent vegetative state).

 Children: Children ages 1 to 4 have the highest drowning rates.
-In 2007, among children 1 to 4 years old who died from an unintentional injury, almost 30% died from drowning.
-1 Fatal drowning remains the second-leading cause of unintentional injury-related death for children ages 1 to 14 years.
+In 2014, among children 1 to 4 years old who died from an unintentional injury, ONE THIRD died from drowning.
+Fatal drowning remains the second-leading cause of unintentional injury-related death for children ages 1 to 14 years.

 Why Start Young?